 I grew up in Italy, where I soon discovered I fitted in like a square peg in a round hole.
 So, at the age of 20, I moved to London and, after graduating in English Literature, I pursued diverse and progressively more interesting careers in publishing, hospitality and archaeology.
-Until I found my true calling, and retrained as a jeweller.
-I now practise happily from my studio in Norfolk, on the North Sea coast, which has been my home and constant source of inspiration since 2007.
+Until my mid-thirties, when I found my true calling and retrained in the jewellery quarter in London and through a second degree in Three-Dimensional Design and Craft.
+I practise happily from my studio in north Norfolk, on the North Sea coast, which has been my home and constant source of inspiration since 2008.

 For further information about me or about past and forthcoming exhibitions, please click here for my CV.